 We grow a Sustainable

-Hippo Roller is a social enterprise with a sustainable for-profit business model that facilitates the distribution of its products to rural communities, while addressing the challenge of end-user affordability.
+Hippo Roller is a social enterprise that facilitates the distribution of its products to water-stressed communities, while addressing the challenge of end-user affordability.
+It has a hybrid business model to ensure its economic and social sustainability.

 We provide Appropriate